joshikavan92/timezonebuddy/README.md

 3. Look at the URL: `https://app.slack.com/client/T12345678/C23456789`
 4. Your Team ID is the segment starting with 'T' (e.g., T12345678)

-## Building from Source

-1. Clone the repository
-2. Open TimezoneBuddy.xcodeproj in Xcode
-3. Build and run the project
+## Sort and Group by Options

+1. Sort by Times, Names
+2. Group by Name, Custom Groups and TimeZones

 ## Privacy